axic/shapeshiftbot/README.md

 See the [github issue tracker](https://github.com/axic/shapeshiftbot/issues/) for a complete list.

-#### Support return address for Shapeshift

-In case something goes wrong.
-Initial plan was to reject transaction which fall below the minimum transaction limit set by Shapeshift, but unfortunately that is tied to the exchange rate of Bitcoin.

-In order to support this, converting an address (number) to a hex string is needed.

 #### Support storing a public record of transactions

 Optionally the sender should be able to keep a record of the transaction: